 Lyme disease is transmitted to humans by the bite of infected deer ticks of the Ixodes genus. Ötzi may have been a hunter, or possibly a shepherd, and is likely to have spent large periods of time in the surrounding mountain meadowlands, this would have made exposure to ticks a common occurrence.

 Lyme disease is currently the most common tick-borne disease in the Northern hemisphere and affects approximately 300,000 people a year in the United States and approximately 65,000 people a year in Europe.
-It has hit the news in the UK in recent years with a surge in cases that has been partly attributed to an increase in housing developments in rural areas.
+It has hit the news in the UK in recent years with a surge in cases that have been partly attributed to an increase in housing developments in rural areas.

 Lyme disease is a multisystem disorder that can affect the skin, nervous system, heart and eyes.
 One of the most striking features of the infection is the presence of the erythema chronica migrans rash that occurs at the site of the tick bite a few days later.
 This occurs in around 75% of patients and the rash is an outwardly expanding area with a ‘bullseye’ appearance:

 In the early stages of Lyme disease patients develop a constitutional illness with fever, headache and neck stiffness all being common.
 Arthralgia and myalgia are also frequently seen in the days and weeks after the infection.
-A small number of patients can go to develop pericarditis and meninigitis as well as other neurological conditions such as cranial nerve defects and encephalitis.
+A small number of patients can go to develop pericarditis and meningitis as well as other neurological conditions such as cranial nerve defects and encephalitis.

 Could a systemic manifestation of Lyme disease have been responsible for one of Ötzi’s Beau’s lines?